 Learning notes on the fretboard

-When learning guitar, it is a good idea to learn the guitar notes on the fretboard.
+When learning guitar, it is a good idea to learn, or know how to identify the guitar notes on the fretboard.
 This will give you a great advantage in navigating your way around the guitar as well as constructing chords in a variety of positions.

 Guitar Basics: Notes & Frets

 - Frets are set into the fingerboard along its entire length at right angles to the strings.

 - One of the factors that determines the pitch of the note is the length of the string.

 - Every time you move upwards 1 fret you are shortening the length of the string and raising the tone of the string by 1 semitone.

 - If you play an open E string and place your finger on the first fret of that string, you are playing an F; move up another fret and you play an F#; another fret, G, etc. This is displayed on the chart above, and the same applies to all strings.